-Screen2Screen is a series where we explore video game adaptations of films and television series -- the weird, the wacky, the somewhat obscure.
+Screen2Screen is a series where we explore software adaptations of films and television series -- the weird, the wacky, the somewhat obscure.
 Next, it's time to look at Virgin Interactive's lesser-known adaptation of Dune.

 Okay, we’re only two entries into this series and I’m already bending the rules a little bit.
 Is Virgin and Cryo’s Dune video game wholly an adaption of the movie?
 Not quite.
 It is, primarily, an adaptation of Frank Herbert’s sprawling sci-fi space opera novel, but many of the character designs and other design elements are taken directly from David Lynch’s misbegotten 1984 film.
 So, I’ll be talking about the film and the book in terms of this video game’s adaption.
 Why I am a bending the rules?
 Because there’s little more in this wide world that I’d rather do than talk about Dune.

 Let’s start with the book: Dune, Frank Herbert’s novel, is perhaps the most influential piece of science fiction ever written.
 A massive tale of political intrigue, mystical destiny, and shifting personal allegiances makes Dune a riveting, if dense, read.
 Set on the barren planet of Arrakis, where the warring households of Atreides and Harkonnen compete for access to the precious Spice Melange, the most important substance in the whole universe, young Paul Atreides discovers his destiny and changes the course of history forever.